-A child has a learning difficulty or disability if he/she has:
+A child has a learning difficulty or disability if they have:

 - greater difficulty in learning than the majority of children of his/her age. and/or - a disability which prevents or hinders them from making use of educational facilities/ provision that is normally available.